Growth of automorphisms of virtually special groups: Growth of general automorphisms

-Thus, automorphisms are sound when, under their iterates, word length does not grow much faster than conjugacy length: applying powers of the automorphism does not yield elements most of whose word length is due to a failure to be ``cyclically reduced''.
+Thus, automorphisms are sound when, under their iterates, word length does not grow much faster than conjugacy length.
 Exponentially-growing automorphisms of free and surface groups are all sound, while inner automorphisms clearly are not.

 The crux of \Cref{sect:tameness} lies in showing that exponentially-growing automorphisms of special groups are sound (and docile).
 As train-track techniques are not available in this context, settling this harmless-looking point will require some work.
-In turn, soundness and docility are extremely important, because they are necessary to relate the growth of an automorphism of $G$ to its growth on the vertex groups of the enhanced JSJ decomposition of $G$ (using e.g.\ \Cref{prop:growth_GOGs}).
+In turn, soundness and docility are extremely important, because they are necessary to relate the growth of an automorphism of $G$ to its growth on the vertex groups of the enhanced JSJ decomposition of $G$.